NRCan/geo-deep-learning/README.md

 >If folder already exists, a suffix with `_YYYY-MM-DD_HH-MM` is added

 ### Debug mode
-- Images_to_samples.py will assert that:
-    - `num_classes` is equal to number of classes detected in the specified attribute for each GeoPackage.
-Warning: this validation **will not succeed** if a Geopackage contains only a subset of `num_classes` (e.g. 3 of 4).
-    - All geometries for features in GeoPackages are valid according to [Rasterio's algorithm](https://github.com/mapbox/rasterio/blob/d4e13f4ba43d0f686b6f4eaa796562a8a4c7e1ee/rasterio/features.py#L461).
+- Images_to_samples.py will assert that all geometries for features in GeoPackages are valid according to [Rasterio's algorithm](https://github.com/mapbox/rasterio/blob/d4e13f4ba43d0f686b6f4eaa796562a8a4c7e1ee/rasterio/features.py#L461).

 ## train_segmentation.py